-At the time Scrivener popped up across my feeds rather a lot, so eventually I caved and had a look at the incredible tutorials by Kristen Kieffer at She’s Novel.
-Her whole blogsite is an invaluable resource for writers, so I suggest you click that link regardless of whether you’re interested in Scrivener! 😉
+At the time, Scrivener popped up across my feeds rather a lot.
+I caved and had a look at the incredible tutorials by Kristen Kieffer at She’s Novel.
+Her whole blogsite is an invaluable resource for writers, so I suggest you click that link regardless of whether you’re interested in Scrivener!

-But back to the program.
-Scrivener looked too good to be true, but the trial was free so I figured Why not?
+Scrivener looked too good to be true and the trial was free, so I figured Why not?

 Now, I know I’m not using Scrivener to its full potential.
-There are so many awesome things you can do with this program, and I highly recommend checking out Kristen’s website if you want to know what its full potential can offer you.
+There are so many awesome things you can do with this program; I recommend you check out Kristen’s website if you want to know what its full potential can offer you.
 I’m only using the basics – but the basics I adore!

 Take a look at my favourite features:

 This is one of my favourite features.
-There’s nothing more satisfying than seeing the progress bar turn from red to orange to yellow to green!
+There’s nothing more satisfying than seeing the progress bar turn from red to orange to green!

-You can set your overall wordcount goal for the whole draft, or you can set individual session word counts which you can adjust every day, or even while you write (*ahem* if you feel like cheating… Go ahead, I don’t judge.
-We’ve all done it.).
+You can set your overall word count goal for the whole draft, or you can set individual session word counts which you can adjust every day, or even while you write*.

-I admit I don’t use this that often, but they do include some intriguing options such as Ancient Sumarian or Hawaiian.
-If you’re just writing a quick short to get the inspiration going you might not want to spend a lot of time naming a character you won’t use again afterwards, so this is great for quick suggestions!
+I don’t use Scrivener’s name generator that often, but it includes some intriguing options such as Ancient Sumarian or Hawaiian.
+You might not want to spend a lot of time naming a character if it’s just for a quick writing exercise, so this is great for quick suggestions.

 And where else would you get Ancient Amazonian names from?
 Scrivener’s got you covered!